w3f/staking-rewards-collector/README.md

-# Staking Rewards Collector & Tax Calculator
+# Staking Rewards Collector & Tax Calculator (BETA)

 # Disclaimer
 Everyone using this tool does so at his/her own risk.
 I do not guarantee that the data is valid and every user is responsible for double-checking the results of this tool.
 In addition, every user must do his/her own research about how stake rewards are taxable in his/her regulatory framework.